Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 and [supported types](https://docs.microsoft.com/azure/cognitive-services/text-analytics/named-entity-types?tabs=general).

 ### Extract key phrases
 Extract key phrases in text to determine the main talking points.
+For example, for the input text "The food was delicious and there were wonderful staff", the API returns: "food" and "wonderful staff".

 ```python
 from azure.ai.textanalytics import TextAnalyticsClient, TextAnalyticsApiKeyCredential